List of contents:

 When the video is not purchased yet, it will show just the splash image, just as a regular video would, but below it, there will be a caption saying “The above is just a short preview of the full video”.
 There will also be a button with the price and the text “WATCH FULL VIDEO” for a timed rental and “BUY VIDEO ” for watching without time constraints.

 After the user clicks on the play button, the preview video will launch.
-When paused, another buy button will appear in the upper part of the video box.
+When paused, another buy button will appear in an overlay of the video box.

 If you decide not to use a preview video nor a splash image, the user will only see an empty video box with the purchase buttons.